elnemesisdivina/Machine-Learning-Primer/README.md

 import matplotlib.pyplot as plt
 ```

-### enjoy understanding how simple can be the use of mx+b, python, scikit learn librady and dcoker container for this, and sorry for the typos :)
+#### Enjoy understanding how simple can be the use of mx+b, python, scikit-learn library and dcoker container for this, and sorry for the typos :)